-In addition to meeting general degree requirements, all psychology majors must meet the following requirements:
+In addition to meeting General Education requirements, all psychology majors must meet the following requirements: (46-48 major credits)

 - PSY 1530/Introduction to Psychology